John Street (snooker referee): Personal life, illness and death

-Street married Jean (née Curry) in 1953, after meeting her at a local dance event and they went on to have three daughters.
+Street married Jean in 1953, after meeting her at a local dance event and they went on to have three daughters.
 By June 2008, he required sticks to help him walk.
 He died from lung disease at Whipton Hospital in Exeter on 6 January 2009, aged 77.
 His funeral was held on 20 January 2009 at St Thomas Methodist Church.
 In 1987, Steve Acteson, snooker correspondent for The Times, referred to Street as "one of snooker's most respected referees".
-Journalist Dave Hendon, deputy editor of Snooker Scene magazine, wrote in 2009 that "Everyone respected him.
+Journalist David Hendon, deputy editor of Snooker Scene magazine, wrote in 2009 that "Everyone respected him.
 He was one of snooker's top officials and a famous face himself in the game's boom years."